-Death, it’s something that all humans will experience directly and indirectly.
-While most people will agree that it’s best to avoid it, death has always given me a sense of wonder.
-I always knew what death was ever since I was a kid, but that’s because I watched and read Charlotte’s Web and it made me cry.
+Death, it’s something all humans will experience directly and indirectly.
+While most people will agree it’s best to avoid it, death has always given me a sense of wonder.
+I always knew what death was ever since I was a kid, but it was because I watched and read Charlotte’s Web and it made me cry.
 I haven’t written my will yet, but I will some day.
-The reason I’m writing this post is because I know my brother reads my blog sometimes and I want to make it perfectly clear to him and anyone else that’s reading this that my last wish is for a space burial into deep space.
+The reason I’m writing this post is because I know my brother reads my blog sometimes and I want to make it perfectly clear to him and anyone else reading this that my last wish is for a space burial into deep space.

 “…From the stars we are born, to the stars we will return…

 Leaving Earth to touch the cosmos is an experience few have ever known, but many have often dreamed of.
 Celestis makes it possible to honor the dream and memory of your departed loved one by launching a symbolic portion of cremated remains into Earth orbit, onto the lunar surface or into deep space.
 Missions into space that return the cremated remains to Earth are also available.”